venkatesh2208/balena-cli/doc/cli.markdown

 #### --source, -s &#60;source&#62;

-The source that should be sent to the balena builder to be built (defaults to the current directory)
+Project directory to be sent to balenaCloud or local device (default: current working dir)

 #### --emulated, -e